Australia Post: Facts and statistics

-Nationwide there are 7,950 postal routes serviced by 10,000 postpersons, colloquially called posties.
+Nationwide there are 7,950 postal routes serviced by 10,000 postal delivery workers, colloquially called posties.
 Motorcycles (including the Honda CT110) are used for delivery on about 6,600 routes, bicycles on 350 routes and walking for 1,000 routes.
 Electric-assisted bicycles were introduced in Victoria in 2011.
 Cars, trucks and vans are used on only the longest routes.
-Until the 1960s the longest, and the world's longest, overland mail route was Meekatharra to Marble Bar, Western Australia.
-As there were few roads, a round trip took seven days.
+Until the 1960s, the longest overland mail route in the world was Meekatharra to Marble Bar, Western Australia.
+As there were few roads, a return journey took seven days.
 The current longest overland route is Norseman, Western Australia to Border Village, South Australia, a distance of 1460 km.
 The longest air service delivers to remote communities in the outback covering 1790 km over two days.
 The last remaining mailboat service still operates on the Hawkesbury River to the north of Sydney, out of Brooklyn, and is called Riverboat Postman.